 Review our complete editorial policies here.

 Charlie Health is a virtual intensive outpatient therapy (IOP) program committed to providing comprehensive and effective services to individuals with various mental health conditions.
-Their services are geared toward teenagers, young adults, and adults — precise age ranges vary by provider.
-Charlie Health accepts many major insurance plans, but they can work with you to assess cash-pay rates.
+Their services are designed for teenagers, young adults, and adults, though the exact age ranges may differ depending on the provider.
+The Charlie Health IOP program accepts many major insurance plans, but they can work with you to assess cash-pay rates.

 Charlie Health’s IOP program includes: